marmelab/react-admin/docs/CreateEdit.md

 );
 ```

-**Tip**: You can include properties in the form `defaultValue` that are not listed as input components, like the `created_at` property in the previous example.
+**Tip**: You can include properties in the form `initialValues` that are not listed as input components, like the `created_at` property in the previous example.

 ### Per Input Default Value

 Alternatively, you can specify a `defaultValue` prop directly in `<Input>` components.
-Just like for form-level default values, an input-level default value can be a scalar, or a function returning a scalar.
+Default value can be a scalar, or a function returning a scalar.
 React-admin will merge the input default values with the form default value (input > form):

 ```jsx
 export const PostCreate = (props) => (